 - Not every dart can be used in every Nerf blaster.
 Most Nerf-branded darts were widely compatible with Nerf blasters, but finding other brands of darts that were clip system compatible were few and far between (the X-Shot Excel being one exception)

-For several years now, Nerf enthusiasts have complained that Nerf darts themselves were the main thing holding back performance, both in accuracy and in flight distance.
+Nerf enthusiasts complained for years that Nerf darts themselves were the main thing holding back performance, both in accuracy and in flight distance.
 Hasbro responded by releasing Nerf Elite darts, which performed slightly better than previous streamline darts but still weren’t terribly accurate.
-Enthusiasts weren’t satisfied, so the higher-performing RIVAL line of blasters and corresponding “High Impact Rounds” was released in 2015.
+Enthusiasts weren’t satisfied, so the higher-performing RIVAL line of blasters and corresponding High Impact Rounds (HIR) were released in 2015.
 These round, foam-based balls are the only ammo type available for RIVAL, and they do offer performance increases versus previous Nerf options.
 But RIVAL is meant for older players only (due to higher ammo velocities), and HIRs are still prone to accuracy issues over longer distances.

 Fortunately, there’s another option, but it’s not from Nerf.
 Mattel’s BOOMco line of blasters uses a unique, plastic straw-like form of ammunition with a rubbery tip called Smart Stick.
 These Smart Stick darts are only for use in BOOMco blasters, unfortunately, but they do everything Nerf darts can’t—BOOMco Smart Stick darts are super accurate, they hit with noticeable impact, they stick to Smart Stick-backed targets, they’re virtually impossible to destroy, and they never jam.
-But it bears repeating that BOOMco darts are NOT cross-compatible with Nerf darts, so using these darts requires an investment in the BOOMco ecosystem, which has not yet gained widespread acceptance.
+But it bears repeating that BOOMco darts are not cross-compatible with Nerf darts, so using these darts requires an investment in the BOOMco system, which has not yet gained widespread acceptance.